Johannes Ruysch: The Ruysch Map of 1507

 Ruysch's 1507 map of the world was included in the 1507 and 1508 southern editions of Ptolemy's Geographia, an atlas published in Rome.
 The editor of the 1507 edition of the Geographia was Evangelista Tosinus and the printer was Bernardinus Venetus de Vitalibus.

 The Ruysch map uses Ptolemy's first projection, a coniform projection, as does the Contarini-Rosselli map.
 Both document Christopher Columbus' discoveries as well as the discoveries of John Cabot, as well as including information from Portuguese sources and Marco Polo's account of his travels.
 There are notes on his map that clearly were from Portuguese sources.

 Newfoundland is shown connected to Asia in the Ruysch map, as Cabot believed.
 The presence of codfish is noted on the Ruysch map in the area of the Grand Banks of Newfoundland.

-Greenland is shown connected to Newfoundland and Asia on Ruysch's map, and not Europe as earlier maps had showed.
+Greenland is shown connected to Newfoundland and Asia on Ruysch's map, and not Europe as earlier maps had shown.
 Around the north pole, Ruysch drew islands, based on reports in the book Inventio Fortunata of the English friar Nicholas of Lynne.
 The island above Norway shows remarkable similarities to Svalbard, which would not be discovered until 1597 (by Willem Barents).
 Ruysch calls it 'European Hyberborea' and a peninsula stretching out towards it is clearly marked with the church of 'Sancti Odulfi', St Olaf's church in Vardø on the Finnmark coast.

 Ruysch's map contains the discoveries the Portuguese had made along the African coast.
 Ruysch's map shows Africa as a peninsula surrounded by water.
 The horn of Africa on Ruysch's map is at approximately the correct latitude.
 Ruysch's map shows India as a triangular peninsula with Ceylon in the correct proportion and position.